Alkali metals belong to the s-block elements occupying the leftmost side of the periodic table.

-The alkali metals and their salts impart a characteristic colour to flame.
+- The alkali metals and their salts impart a characteristic color to a flame.

-The colour actually arises from electronic transitions in short-lived species which are formed
+- The color actually arises from electronic transitions in short-lived species which are formed

 1. Action with Air

-On exposure to moist air, all alkali metals except lithium tarnish quickly.
-The effect of atmosphere increases from Li to Cs.
-These are, therefore always kept under kerosene oil to protect them from air.
+- On exposure to moist air, all alkali metals except lithium tarnish quickly.
+The effect of the atmosphere increases from Li to Cs.
+These are, therefore always kept under kerosene oil to protect them from the air.

 2. Action with Water